Jamaican cuisine: Chinese influences

 Chinese labourers, mostly Hakka, who arrived during indentureship also contributed to Jamaican cuisine.
-Chinese (especially Cantonese) influences can be found in dishes with pak choy, mushroom and mustard.
+Chinese (especially Hakka and Cantonese) influences can be found in dishes with pak choy, pork, dungoo (Chinese mushrooms) and mustard.
 Upon arrival many of the original ingredients used in China were not available, and they were imported later, so the Chinese had to improvise and adapt in order to recreate their dishes— as such, Jamaican Chinese food emerged.
 In the 1940s, Jamaican tamarind was substituted for Chinese sour plums, key ingredients in the preparation of a popular Chinese duck dish.

 Their most notable culinary contributions are hard dough bread and the use of soy sauce, ginger and escallion on meats, particularly in Jamaican brown stew and fricassee dishes.
-They also influenced other Jamaican fusion dishes, and contributed stir-fry, chow mein, chop suey, fried rice, sweet and sour meats/seafood, pineapple chicken and others— which can be found on the menus of non-Chinese local restaurants.
-In Jamaica, many Chinese restaurants have their own variations of Chinese dishes, modified with a local twist, like "Jamaicanized" fried rice with saltfish.
-Commonly prepared local Chinese dishes include Jamaican malah chicken, pork with muknee or hamchoy, hot pepper chicken (pork, beef and shrimp), Chinese five-spice roast meats, sui/suey mein, lo mein, "2 or 3 meat choy fan" (which includes a combination of dishes), Chinese-style curry chicken, meats cooked in black bean sauce, shrimp, chicken or beef broccoli and others.
-They have also contributed condiments like oyster sauce, hoisin sauce, sweet and sour sauce, satay sauce and scotch bonnet-infused soy sauce, sesame oil and various noodles.
+They also added the use of ginger and five-spice to Jamaican beverages like sorrel, influenced other Jamaican fusion dishes, and contributed stir-fry, chow mein, chop suey, fried rice, sweet and sour meats/seafood, pineapple chicken, Szechuan chicken and others— which can be found on the menus of non-Chinese local restaurants.
+In Jamaica, many Chinese restaurants have their own variations of Chinese dishes, modified with a local twist, like "Jamaicanized" wontons, fried rice with saltfish and barbie-fry chicken.
+Commonly prepared local Chinese dishes include Jamaican malah chicken, pork with muknee or hamchoy, cha su (Cantonese-style roast pork), pork and yam, foo gwa/gah (stuffed bitter melon known in Jamaica as cerasee), chicken and pig tails, hot pepper chicken (pork, beef and shrimp), Chinese five-spice roast meats, sui/suey mein, lo mein, "2 or 3 meat choy fan" (which includes a combination of dishes), Chinese-style curry chicken, meats cooked in black bean sauce, shrimp, chicken or beef broccoli, char-siu pork and others.
+They have also contributed condiments like oyster sauce, hoisin sauce, sweet and sour sauce, satay sauce and Scotch bonnet-infused soy sauce, sesame oil and various noodles.
 Jamaican twist donut (a variation of mahua) and moon cake are of Chinese origin.

 A cast iron pot called 'Chinese karahi' (a Cantonese-style wok) was also introduced by the Chinese, along with the pow wok and technique of stir-frying.
 Chinese Jamaican families who owned most of the island's bakeries, also perfected making Jamaican patties, which they commercialized locally in the 1960s and 70s— contributing to the dish's popularity and demand.